virocon-organization/virocon/docs/detailed_examples.rst

 specific contour method and initiate the calculation. virocon uses so-called global hierarchical models to define the joint distribution and offers four common methods how an environmental contour can be defined based on a given joint distribution.
 Generally, virocon provides two ways of creating a joint model and calculating a contour.
-The first option is using an already predefined model, which was explained before in the quick start section, see :ref:`quick-start-guide`.
+The first option is using an already predefined model, which was explained before in the quick start section (see :ref:`quick-start-guide`).
-The second option is defining a custom statistical model.
+The second option is defining a custom statistical model which is described in the following.

 If the joint distribution is known, the procedure of calculating an environmental contour with virocon can be summarized as: